184 pointsby consumer45116 days ago17 comments

 This could be attractive depending on your view of the future of the US dollar and US stock market.

-• realusername12 minutes ago
+• realusername16 days ago

 Well no thanks, the US is going the same path Hungary and Turkey, just with a 10 year difference, autocrats are never good for business.